-Most healthcare providers are aware that there are legal guidelines stipulating how medical waste should be handled, but few are aware of how many medical waste regulators there are.
+Most healthcare providers are aware that there are legal guidelines stipulating how medical waste should be handled and disposed.
+But few are aware of how many medical waste regulators there are.
 Failing to comply with medical waste disposal regulations can have detrimental impacts on the health of your employees, the public, the environment, and your reputation.

 As a result, many will choose to use a compliant medical waste disposal company to take care of the complicated medical waste disposal process for them.